MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Variables and Branching Programming 1 EdStem Lesson.md

 - Don't use underscores (`_`) in names (with the exception of constants).

-- Whitespace is only a separator in Java (you don't have to indent a particular way or anything), but you should indent every time you start a new block level - this will become clearer when you see more and more code.
+- Whitespace is only a separator in [[Java]] (you don't have to indent a particular way or anything), but you should indent every time you start a new block level - this will become clearer when you see more and more code.

-The one rule that you actually definitely have to know, is that Java is _**case sensitive**_ - `bob` is different to `Bob`, and to `BOB`, `BoB`, `BOb`, `boB`, `bOb` and `bOB.` So take care when writing class and variable names (or add all eight variants of Bob as variable names to really annoy people).
+The one rule that you actually definitely have to know, is that [[Java]] is _**case sensitive**_ - `bob` is different to `Bob`, and to `BOB`, `BoB`, `BOb`, `boB`, `bOb` and `bOB.` So take care when writing class and variable names (or add all eight variants of Bob as variable names to really annoy people).

 ## Basic Java Syntax

-We can now look at a simple program that demonstrates several basic syntactic elements of Java.
+We can now look at a simple program that demonstrates several basic syntactic elements of [[Java]].
 (Note: you can run and modify this code!
 Play around!
 Maybe read the description first though!)

 ```